 At the same time, the murder of leftist MP Grigoris Lambrakis by right-wing extremists in Thessaloniki had cast a shadow over his administration.

-As a result, Karamanlis, as the leader of the ERE, lost the 1963 election to Papandreou and he fled to Paris, France, spending the next eleven years in self-exile there.
+As a result, Karamanlis, as the leader of the ERE, lost the 1963 election to Papandreou and fled to Paris, France, spending the next eleven years in self-imposed exile in Paris.

 Karamanlis’ triumphant return in 1974

-Karamanlis returned in glory to Greece on July 24, 1974 after the collapse of the dictatorship under the weight of the failed coup in Cyprus and the resultant Turkish invasion of the island.
+Karamanlis returned in glory to Greece on July 24, 1974 following the collapse of the dictatorship under the weight of the failed coup in Cyprus and the resultant Turkish invasion of the island.

-He was called back to form a government of national unity and to lead the country to democratic elections.
+He was requested to return to form a government of national unity and lead the country to democratic elections.

 With prudent and decisive moves, Karamanlis restored democratic governance in Greece, legalizing the Communist Party of Greece (KKE) which had been outlawed for 26 years.